pAET-TBG/Supplementary-Data-Codes/README.md

 Folder: [EPIE_package](./b_EPIE_package)

 Run the ptychography reconstruction code `Main_EPIE.m` to obtain the phase retrieval projections of the twisted bilayer graphene sample.
+Run the code inside Main_prepare_tomography to obtain the projections and angles for tomography

 ### c.
 The Probe REal Space Iterative REconstruction (RESIRE) Package